 No deduction is allowed for any expenses that are private or domestic in nature.
 Such expenses include costs of maintaining the individual's family and residence, costs of commuting to work, and costs of clothing worn to work.

-Individuals are allowed deductions for donations made to amateur sporting associations, religious institutions, charitable institutions, or educational institutions of a public character.
+Individuals are allowed deductions for donations made to amateur sporting associations, religious institutions, charitable institutions, or educational institutions whose object is not for profit.
 However, the allowed amount cannot exceed 5% of the chargeable income.

 Interest incurred on a debt by an individual is only allowed to the extent that the debt obligation was incurred in the production of income included in gross income.